 - 1. Appellant one who has a complaint or submits a grievance (Merriam-Webster, n.d.). - 2.
-Chain of Command a series of positions in "order" of authority (Merriam-Webster, n.d.). - The first step in the series begins with the Instructor, followed by the Course Chairperson, and ends with the Assistant Director (see Chain of Command flow chart).
-The Assistant Director will consult with the Director as necessary.
-In the absence of the Assistant Director or if a conflict of interest arises, the Chain of Command will end with the Director. - 3.
+Chain of Command a series of positions in "order" of authority (Merriam-Webster, n.d.). - The first step in the series begins with the Instructor, followed by the Course Chairperson, and ends with the Director (see Chain of Command flow chart). - 3.
 Complaint an allegation against a party (Merriam-Webster, n.d.). - 4.
 Due Process formal proceedings carried out in accordance with established rules (Merriam-Webster, n.d.). - 5.
 Grievance -- the formal written expression of a complaint (Merriam-Webster, n.d.). - 6.
-Respondent one who answers or responds to a complaint or a grievance in a formal proceeding (Merriam-Webster, n.d.). - 1.
-Complaint and Grievance Procedure
+Respondent one who answers or responds to a complaint or a grievance in a formal proceeding (Merriam-Webster, n.d.).

+1. Complaint and Grievance Procedure

 - a.
 The student should schedule a meeting with the appropriate classroom or clinical instructor to discuss the complaint and attempt to reach a resolution. - b.
-If a resolution is not reached, the student must schedule a meeting with the Course Chairperson to discuss the complaint and attempt to resolve it. - c.
+If a resolution is not reached, the student must schedule a meeting with the Course Chairperson to discuss the complaint and attempt to resolve it.

+- c.
 If a resolution to the complaint is still not reached, a meeting with the Assistant Director must be scheduled by the student and Course Chairperson in an attempt to resolve the issue. - d.
 If a resolution to the complaint remains unresolved, the student may initiate a request for a formal grievance procedure by an Appeal Committee.
 The student must submit a signed and dated written request outlining the detailed reason for the grievance within three (3) business days of meeting with the Assistant Director.
-Should this correspondence be sent electronically, the student will be responsible to follow-up with the Assistant Director to ensure that the grievance request was received. - e.
-Upon receipt of the grievance request, the Assistant Director will randomly select three (3) faculty members and three (3) current enrolled students to serve on the Appeal Committee review board.
+Should this correspondence be sent electronically, the student will be responsible to follow-up with the Director to ensure that the grievance request was received. - e.
+Upon receipt of the grievance request, the Director will randomly select three (3) faculty members and three (3) current enrolled students to serve on the Appeal Committee review board.
 One (1) additional faculty member and one (1) student will be selected as alternates should an Appeal Committee member not be able to attend the scheduled meeting.
 The alternates will attend the Appeal Committee meeting. - f.
-The Assistant Director (facilitator) or faculty designee (facilitator) will coordinate, attend, and facilitate the grievance procedure and appeal process.
+The Director (facilitator) or faculty designee (facilitator) will coordinate, attend, and facilitate the grievance procedure and appeal process.
 The facilitator will serve as a non-participating member and have no voting privileges during the grievance procedure and appeal process.